mft3000/routerGen/README.md

 The list of extensions of routerGen is not finished... there are some additional configuration that can be usefull in case of MPLS VPN - PE-CE configurations

- 10. VRF NAME: this generate VRF definitions and the interface configuration. if you attach other parameters (like multicast, for mVPN) that may refer to VRF... script will generate VRF based configuration
+ 10. VRF NAME: this generate VRF definitions and the interface configuration. if you attach other parameters (like multicast, for mVPN) that may refer to VRF... script will generate VRF based configuration.
  11. mdt multicast address under AF: if VRF is set you can choose a MDT default multicast address to support mVPN configuration

 here follows an additional configuration to Router 3 in order to set MPLS VPN PE-CE connection with router 5